-As Christmas time rolls around, one of the many things I think about is gingerbread.
+Gingerbread Houses are a signature characteristic of the Christmas season.
 Gingerbread cookies, cakes, and of course gingerbread houses.
 There are just infinite ideas it seems for decorating gingerbread houses.
 You can really create anything from gingerbread!

 When I started my baking career, I became so interested in tackling gingerbread houses.
 My journey in constructing my first house came during culinary school.
 Our program was asked to participate in a local gingerbread house contest and there were about 4-5 of us that jumped in whole-heartedly!